ConsumerDataRight/mock-register/README.md

 git clone https://github.com/ConsumerDataRight/mock-register.git
 ```

+To get help on launching and debuging the solution, see the [help guide](./Help/debugging/HELP.md).

 If you would like to contribute features or fixes back to the Mock Register repository, consult the [contributing guidelines](CONTRIBUTING.md).

 ### Use the pre-built image

 A version of the Mock Register is built into a single Docker image that is made available via [docker hub](https://hub.docker.com/r/consumerdataright/mock-register).

-The container can simply be run by pulling and running the latest image using the following Docker commands:

 #### Pull the latest image